 When I entered Patricia my plans where to head to Dinosaur Provincial Park.
 Dinosaur Provincial Park is a bit less then 30 km’s into the actual campgrounds of the park.

-When I left Dinosaur PP I had over 6 litres of water with me.
+When I left Dinosaur PP, I had over six litres of water with me.
 Dinosaur PP to Drumheller is 165 km’s.
-The Hoodoos is about 16 km’s before Drumheller.
-At the Hoodoos during tourist season there are 2 ice cream trucks that sell expensive cold drinks (only).
+The Hoodoos are about 16 km’s before Drumheller.
+At the Hoodoos during tourist season, there are two ice cream trucks that sell expensive cold drinks (only).

 I did not stop at Emerson Bridge Park Campground about 53 km’s from Dinosaur PP. But you might want to top up your water there.